boldt/a2k-Image-Manipulation/README.md

 ### Background/About this project

-This small project is a simple command line tool which renames/moves/links images by prepending the creation date (from the EXIF data) and adding an optional infix to the file name.
+This small project is a simple java based command line tool for linux which renames/moves/links images by prepending the creation date (from the EXIF data) and adding an optional infix to the file name.

 ### Get it: